A Guide to Optimizing Your Marketing Videos for Ranking Success

 - If the video is explaining a service, break your description down into two paragraphs — the first describing what the video is about, and the second paragraph introducing your company and how you can assist your viewer.

 - Be sure to include your targeted keyword and variations of it within the description.
 This is what’s going to help get your video noticed and ranking in search engines.

-- Include a link to your website beside the description for easy access.
+- Include a link to your website besides the description for easy access.

-- For service related industries, link to either the service page or blog post related to the video topic or
+- For service-related industries, link to either the service page or blog post on your website related to the video topic or

 - Be relevant to the video (the same goes for variations of the target keyword)

 - Include your local city within the keyword phrase (if it’s a local service)

 YouTube will automatically select 3 still frames from your video to use as the video thumbnail.
 These stills are usually chosen at random and usually do not reflect the true meaning of the video.
 The good news is that you can choose to ignore these images and upload your own.
 Make sure the image is at least 640px by 360px, and under a 2MB size.